-2014 Wild Turkey Survey
+2018 Wild Turkey Survey

 A look back

 To help ensure the continued success of wild turkeys in Delaware, the Division of Fish & Wildlife needs information on their distribution and annual reproductive success.
 One simple and cost-effective method is to have volunteers record and report sightings of turkeys during their day-to-day activities.

-The 2014 survey period will begin Tuesday, July 1 and continue through Sunday, Aug.
+The 2018 survey period will begin Sunday, July 1 and continue through Friday, Aug.
 31. Upon sighting turkeys, participants are asked to record the date, county and number of adult hens, gobblers and poults (young of the year) they observe.

-Participants are asked to submit their results to the Division by Sept.
-10, 2014.
+Participants are asked to submit their results to the Division of Fish & Wildlife by Sept.
+10, 2018.
 This ongoing survey will provide an annual index of turkey productivity that will help biologists track the health of Delaware's turkey population and ensure the sustainable harvest of this treasured game species.

 Fillable form 2018 Wild Turkey Data Sheet & Instructions

 ID Guide for Wild Turkeys

-For more information, please email Matt DiBona or call 302-735-3600.
+For more information, please email gamebird biologist Justyn Foth or call 302-735-3600.